Applying Cultural Evolution

 Co-Investigators: Seye Abimbola, Refiloe Masekela, Ben Morton, Ndeky Oriyo, Rose Oronje, Andre Vercueil

-Full title: Evaluation of reflexivity statements as a novel tool for cultural change in global health research
+Full title: Prevention of parachute research: Implementation and Evaluation of reflexivity statements as a novel tool for cultural change in global health research (POPRI-Change)

 Host institution: Liverpool School of Tropical Medicine